Whole School Information

 What is also really important to us though is that the uniform and PE/Forest School kit expectations outlined are both achievable and affordable for all parents and carers.
 Therefore, we have made decisions that we believe enable this to be the case.
 We do not want to exclude anyone or pose challenges financially for any of our parents or carers with our expectations.
 For example, we do not expect an embroidered logo on anything apart from their school sweatshirt, jumper or cardigan.
 Everything else can be plain.

-In the document below we also provide details of places where parents and carers can buy the required uniform at affordable prices.
+In the document above we also provide details of places where parents and carers can buy the required uniform at affordable prices.
 In addition, for children with sensory issues, we also provide details of where sensory alternatives can be purchased so that all children can conform to the expectations, just as they will be expected to do at secondary school and in the world of work beyond that.
 These specialists use specific sensory-need fabrics, which, through research, have a proven track record.

 Should anyone find that they have financial constraints which impact on their ability to provide school uniform for their child, then please get in touch with the school office so we can support as best we can, including providing assistance on sourcing second-hand uniform which is managed and sold by The Coppice PTA.

 The school uses an external platform, ParentPay, to facilitate the smooth booking and payment for your child's activities.

 This includes all lunch bookings, school trips, school operated clubs and any other miscellaneous school related activity.
 NB.
 PTA organised events may or may not be processed via ParentPay - instructions will be issued in communications for each event.

 When a child joins the school, they will be registered by the school on the platform and activation details will be sent out to you.

 Some instructions around making lunch bookings via Parentpay can be found here.

 If you have any problems with the platform then please contact the school office.